pnnl/LL-risk-assessment/README.md

 └─ README.md
 ```

-When the main file "main_smaart.py" is run, the user is presesnted with options as shown in figure below.
+When the main file "main_smaart.py" is run, the user is presented with options as shown in figure below.
 ![Options to User](images/SS_CLI_menu_LDDL_tool.png)